Bring Your Own Device!

 means that if you don't continue service with them, they could lose

 money.
-Postpaid carriers have early contract termination fees
+Postpaid carriers have historically had early contract

 Wireless has evolved such that now, on average, people have at least on